 IAs terms and conditions are up to the discretion of the individual creditor.
 An IA can cover one debt or several.

-At Revive Financial, our IAs are called Debtstroyer Agreements.
-True to their name, they enable a number of creditors to be paid off with one easy affordable payment.
+IAs enable a number of creditors to be paid off with one easy affordable payment.
 After analysing your individual situation, we negotiate with your creditors the lowest possible repayment option then we agreed on a weekly, fortnightly or monthly payment plan.
-A Debtstroyer Agreement or IA can have your total debt reduced between 20 and 80%, depending on your creditors and your individual situation.
+An Informal Agreement can have your total debt reduced between 20 and 80%, depending on your creditors and your individual situation.

 Registered Debt Administrators

 If you're considering entering into a Debt Agreement, be wary of companies who don't carefully assess your individual circumstances.

 Make sure you check the Administrator is on the Australian Financial Security Authority’s (AFSA) list of registered Debt Agreement Administrators.

 Also check the fees of the Administrator carefully.
 Registered Debt Administrators charge fees for their services just like you would pay an accountant or tax agent to do your tax return.
 The fees normally consist of upfront fees and ongoing fees.
 Although these do add to your total debts, your overall debt will be considerably less as the interest on your debts is paused and you are paying a reduced amount of every dollar you owe.
 The overall result is a considerable saving for you.